Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

           Azure Blob Storage URL.
         * `file_mode` if the file mode to set for the file on the compute node.
           This is optional.
+    * `pre_execution_command` is a command that is run only on the master node of this multi-instance task prior to the application command.
+This command must not block and must exit successfully for the multi-instance task to proceed.
+This command can be used to populate environment variables required to run the application command.
+This is optional and may be null.
+Note that this command cannot be used with Docker images.
+    * (required if using MPI) `mpi` contains the following members:
+        * (required) `runtime` is the runtime that should be used.
+Valid values are `intelmpi` and `openmpi`.
+        * (optional) `options` is a list of options that will be passed to the `mpirun` command.
+        * (optional) `processes_per_node` is the number of processes per node.
+          If the field is specified, options will be automatically passed to the `mpirun` command in accordance with the specified runtime so that `num_instances` * `processes_per_node` processes spawn.
+If this field is used with `options`, it is the user's responsability to make sure that the `options` are not interferring with the options automatically added by `processes_per_node`.
 * (optional) `entrypoint` is the property that can override the Docker image defined `ENTRYPOINT`.
 This option only applies to Docker containers.
 * (optional) `command` is the command to execute in the container